Updated: Feb. 19, 2018. Inshallah, more changes to the halal list will be made. Many halal restaurants are no longer in operation.

 Halal in Vietnam

 In the last couple years, there has been an increase of halal restaurants in Saigon based on Indian and Malaysian cuisines.
-Many are located in District 1 but there are small good Halal restaurants near my house in the Phu Nhuan District.
+Many are located in District 1 but there are small good Halal restaurants in the Phu Nhuan District.
 My goal is to visit each of the halal restaurants and blog about them.

 Warning on impersonating Muslims at fake halal restaurants